 As the 2018 edition of the Islay Festival approaches, I take a look at a single cask expression from the island’s most northerly distillery, bottled by the Scotch Malt Whisky Society.

 Bunnahabhain (Gaelic for ‘Mouth of the River’) was founded in 1881 on the north-east coast of Islay.
-Standing some eight miles north of Port Askaig, the distillery was constructed with it’s own access road, onsite housing for staff and dedicated pier to allow for supply delivery by sea.
-Today however, Bunnahabhain rather looks it’s age, resembling a prison rather than a Victorian distillery, but it remains one of the most fascinating sites to visit on the island.
+Standing some eight miles north of Port Askaig, the distillery was constructed with its own access road, onsite housing for staff and dedicated pier to allow for supply delivery by sea.
+Today however, Bunnahabhain rather looks its age, resembling a prison rather than a Victorian distillery, though it remains one of the most fascinating sites to visit on the island.

 Those who make the trip to this least accessible of Islay’s distilleries during the festival will be rewarded with a variety of events from Warehouse Tastings to Twilight Tours and Boat Trips, as well as enjoying the opportunity to buy the two exclusive festival bottlings.